Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Conclusions

 \section{Conclusions}

-To conclude, the van-der-Waals compound FePSe$_3$ is a Mott-insulator with antiferromagnetic ordering at ambient pressure, providing a rich platform to explore the full tuning of an insulator into novel metallic states via the application of pressure.
+To conclude,we tune the van-der-Waals compound FePSe$_3$, which is a Mott-insulator with antiferromagnetic ordering at ambient pressure, to a high-pressure polar phase showing semiconducting features at higher temperature, and metallicity at lower temperatures via the application of pressure.

 We identify a crystalline transition from the centrosymmetric $R\overline{3}$ to the non-centrosymmetric $R3$ space group at approximately $7$~GPa through rigorous synchrotron diffraction studies.
 This transition is accompanied by a substantial interplanar lattice collapse with no evidence of interplanar sliding.
-More essentially, the local distortion of Se atoms and the buckling of the Fe atoms result in the loss of inversion symmetry and the formation of net dipole moments along the $c$-axis.
+This is the first unambiguous structure transition model in FePSe$_3$ and presents a unique transition towards a higher-order state under pressure.
+Most importantly, the local distortion of Se atoms and the buckling of the Fe honeycombs at the loss of inversion symmetry when the material enters the HP structural phase causes the formation of a polar axis and local dipoles.
+We also observe the suppression of magnetic ordering and an insulator-to-metal transition at the same pressure, the LP-HP structural transition.

-We also observe the suppression of magnetic ordering and an insulator-to-metal transition at a correspondent transition pressure.
-As a result, we report the emergence of a polar metal phase in FePSe$_3$ at accessible pressures, which offers a chemically simple and clean system to explore polar metallicity beyond the limited experimental realizations to date.
-Additionally, the resistivity deviates from Fermi-liquid behavior in the pressure range of $7\sim10$~GPa at sufficiently low temperatures.
-This abnormality, appearing only close to the magnetic critical transition pressure, strongly suggests the underlying new quantum ordering, necessitating further explorations.
+Based on the symmetry analysis and change of conductivity, we report the emergence of a polar metal phase in FePSe$_3$ at accessible pressures.
+Polarization and metallicity have been assumed to be mutually exclusive, until the recent few experimental realizations.
+Our findings thus provide a new platform to explore polar metallicity, in a chemically simple and clean 2D system with strongly correlated electrons.
+The 2D nature of FePSe$_3$ also offers the possibility to control the polarization along the $c$-axis while maintaining the anisotropic metallicity in the $ab$ plane.
+Further investigations, beyond the scope of this work, will be needed to explore the polarization and charge distributions in this polar metallic phase - an exciting opportunity for discovery in this new field.

+Additionally, we outline intermediate phases manifesting exotic metallic behaviors near the structural and magnetic transition pressure.
+A $T^2$ resistivity exponent suggests at first glance a simple Fermi-liquid metal (which in itself would be an interesting contrast to the behavior seen in FePS$_3$ \cite{2020_Coak_TuneDimensionality_TMPS3}).
+However, both the resistivity magnitude and the residual resistivity exhibited place this weakly conducting state well outside the range where a Fermi liquid picture could be applied.
+The scattering mechanisms must be something different; more microscopic and electronics probes will be needed to ascertain exactly what their fundamentals are.
+Finally, the suppression of the coefficient of the $T^2$ term at low temperatures and the suppression of a resistivity upturn below the $T^2$ region, appearing only close to the magnetic critical transition pressure, strongly suggests some underlying quantum ordering (or remnant disorder), necessitating further exploration.